Lounge and Kitchen

 THE WESTERN BEACH

 Adventure seekers may like to head over to the remote but stunning Western Beach.
-Accesses are from Happy Valley to Moon Point, from The Pinnacles to Woralie Creek or from Orchid Beach to Wathumba Creek.
-These are long trips, requiring attention to time and tides.
+Access is via the inland road from The Pinnacles (entry a little north of The Maheno) to Woralie Creek.
+This is a long trip, especially if travelling any distance up the Western Beach itself, requiring attention to time and tides.
 Vehicles are permitted on the Western Beach from Moon Point to Wathumba only, but it may sometimes be boggy from buried weed or soft sand.
 Great care should be taken crossing the fast flowing creeks, which may be deceptively soft or deep, especially on an incoming tide.
 Over here it's advisable always to travel with more than one vehicle and to keep together.

 For a pleasant afternoon's outing from the property, drive about 5 km to the south, take the popular walk into Lake Wabby and swim in the company of catfish that inhabit its striking green waters.
 For the energetic, the continuing walk over the far dune and through the bush up to the high forest lookout is highly recommended.
 Either way, return via the great sand dune with its spectacular vistas over the forest, beach and ocean.